-These medications can help control pain, since they reduce inflammation and therefore pressure on the tendon.
+These medications can help control pain since they reduce inflammation and pressure on the tendon.

-If a disorder of the immune system, as in the case of psoriatic arthritis , is what is causing the enthesopathy, it is likely that the doctor will recommend medications to reduce the response of the immune system that causes the pain.
+If a disorder of the immune system, as in the case of psoriatic arthritis, is what is causing the enthesopathy, the doctor will likely recommend medications to reduce the response of the immune system that causes the pain.

-An antirheumatic drug that modifies the disease can help in the treatment of the immune response.
+An antirheumatic drug that modifies the disease can help treat the immune response.
 An immunosuppressant, such as cyclosporine (Neoral) or azathioprine (Imuran), may also help relieve symptoms.

 Surgery is generally considered a last resort.
-When necessary, it is often due to enthesopathy caused by an underlying condition.
+It is often due to enthesopathy caused by an underlying condition when necessary.

 In these situations, the doctor may recommend a total joint replacement.
-In this procedure, the affected bone is surgically removed and a plastic or metal prosthesis is placed.
+The affected bone is surgically removed in this procedure, and a plastic or metal prosthesis is placed.

-In some cases, it can be completely cured.
+In some cases, it can be cured entirely.

 It is possible that the discomfort caused by the symptoms can be reduced in the short term.